 Reading Test Description for the ACT

-The test comprises four sections, three of which contain one long prose passage and one which contains two shorter prose passages.
-The passages are representative of the levels and kinds of text commonly encountered in first-year college curricula.
+The reading section is composed of multiple parts.
+Some parts consist of one long prose passage and others consist of shorter prose passages.
+The passages represent the levels and kinds of text commonly encountered in first-year college curricula.

-Each passage is preceded by a heading that identifies what type of passage it is (e.g., “Literary Narrative”), names the author, and may include a brief note that helps in understanding the passage.
-Each section contains a set of multiple-choice test questions.
-These questions do not test the rote recall of facts from outside the passage, isolated vocabulary items, or rules of formal logic.
-In sections that contain two short passages, some of the questions involve both of the passages in the section.
-Four scores are reported for the ACT reading test: a total test score based on all 40 questions and three reporting category scores based on specific knowledge and skills.
+Each passage is preceded by a heading that identifies the author and source and may include important background information to help you understand the passage.
+Each portion contains a set of multiple-choice questions.
+These questions do not test the rote recall of facts from outside the passage or rules of formal logic, nor do they contain isolated vocabulary questions.
+In sections that contain two shorter passages, some of the questions involve both of those passages.

 Content Covered by the ACT Reading Test

-Read texts closely to determine central ideas and themes.
+This category requires you to read texts closely to determine central ideas and themes.
 Summarize information and ideas accurately.
-Read closely to understand relationships and draw logical inferences and conclusions including understanding sequential, comparative, and cause-effect relationships.
+Understand relationships and draw logical inferences and conclusions, including understanding sequential, comparative, and cause-effect relationships.

 Craft and Structure (25–30%)

-Understand authors’ claims, differentiate between facts and opinions, and use evidence to make connections between different texts that are related by topic.
-Some questions will require students to analyze how authors construct arguments, evaluating reasoning and evidence from various sources.
+This category requires you to understand authors’ claims, differentiate between facts and opinions, and use evidence to make connections between different texts that are related by topic.
+Some questions will require you to analyze how authors construct arguments, and to evaluate reasoning and evidence from various sources.

 See sample questions and test tips.